UMCUGenetics/Crossomics/README.md

 # README folder structure of Cross-omics

+The drawio files are visual representations of their names (can be opened with the website: draw.io).
+The metabolite set creation has been made quite some months ago, but the metabolite mapper is very up to date.

 ## Data folder
 (not uploaded to github)
 * Results from the initial metabolite set creation and extension are saved in the 2019-09-12 folder.
 These are present here and not in the results, because they are used as existing data for the Gene_Metabolite_Mapping part of Cross-omics.